-By embracing new technology such as lead intelligence, marketing automation, and effective use of a CRM, salespeople can waste less time doing data entry, understand more about their leads, and document all of this information to be shared across the organization.
+By embracing technology such as lead intelligence, marketing automation, and effective use of a CRM, salespeople can waste less time doing data entry, understand more about their leads, and document all of this information so it's shared across the organization.

-In this post, we'll review each one of these productivity-enhancing technologies, enabling you to be one of the companies that are gaining a substantial advantage over competitors and developing more productive sales teams.
+In this post, we'll review each one of these productivity-enhancing technologies, enabling you to be one of the companies that gains a substantial advantage over competitors and develops a more productive sales team.

 Some studies indicate that up to two-thirds of the buying process has been completed before a prospect contacts a company for information or to speak with a salesperson.
 What happens in that first two-thirds of the buying process while the prospect is researching solutions is very important.
 Much of this information is available to the salesperson using lead intelligence tools.

 Knowing what prospects are looking at when they return to your website helps to prepare a salesperson for an appointment with that contact.
 By knowing what they're interested in, you can better craft your questions and conversation to fulfill their needs and answer their questions.

 2. Marketing Automation

 While sales is ultimately building one-to-one relationships with prospects and converting them to customers, not every email needs to be personal and sent by a salesperson individually.